-Even if your child has shown signs of being ready — or you’ve already started the process — big life changes can mean a setback or be a reason to hold off on potty training.
+Even if your child has shown signs of being ready or you’ve already started the process, big life changes can mean a setback or be a reason to hold off on potty training.
 Especially if you have a child with a cautious, shy or high-energy potty personality.
-These kids, in particular, do their best in a calm and settled environment.
+These kids most often do their best in a calm and settled environment.

 1. The birth of a sibling.
-Having a new baby around can make some children want to take on the role of Big Kid, which could bode well for potty training.
-Many kids, on the other hand, may revert back to being a baby to get their parents’ attention.
-If your child is clear in their desire to be a Big Kid when their new sibling arrives, charge ahead with potty training.
+Having a new baby around can make some children want to take on the role of the Big Kid, which could work well for potty training.
+Some kids, on the other hand, may revert to being a baby to get their parents’ attention.
+If your child is clear in their desire to be a Big Kid when their new sibling is born, charge ahead with potty training.
 Otherwise, you might both benefit from taking a break by delaying the potty training adventure.

 2. Major family changes.
-Moving to a different home, parents splitting up or any other big change can be really stressful for kids — and holding off on potty training can make sense until new routines are set in place.
+Moving to a different home, parents splitting up or any other big change can be stressful for kids.
+Holding off on potty training can make sense until new routines are set in place.

 3. Transitioning from a crib into a toddler bed.
-Toddlers have a lot of steps on their journey to becoming Big Kids, and wearing Pull-Ups® training pants and learning to use the potty is just one of them.
+Toddlers have a lot of fun steps in their journey to becoming Big Kids, and wearing Pull-Ups® training pants while learning to use the potty is just one of them.
 If they’re tackling reasons #3-6, adding potty training too might be too much to handle at once.